powersj/powersj.io/content/post/ubuntu-bug-triage.md

 ubuntu-bug-triage [team|package]
 ```

-For example, to find bugs updated in the lsat 30 days for the libvirt package a user would run:
+For example, to find bugs updated in the last 30 days for the libvirt package a user would run:

 ```bash
 ubuntu-bug-triage libvirt 30